-Monday to Sunday:

-Sunday to Tuesday:

-Wednesday to Saturday: 08:00 to 01:00 (Ground, 1st, 2nd & 3rd Floors) 08:00 to 01:00 (Basement & Lower Ground Floor) 08:00 to 02:30 (Basement & Lower Ground Floor)
+Monday to Sunday: 08:00 to 01:00 (Ground, 1st, 2nd & 3rd Floors) Sunday to Tuesday: 08:00 to 01:00 (Basement & Lower Ground Floor) Wednesday to Saturday: 08:00 to 02:30 (Basement & Lower Ground Floor)

-Seasonal Details: An additional hour when British Summertime commences

-Non-standard Timings: From the end of permitted hours on New Years Eve to the start of permitted hours on New Years Day.
+Seasonal Details: An additional hour when British Summertime commences Non-standard Timings: From the end of permitted hours on New Years Eve to the start of permitted hours on New Years Day.
 Permitted hours on Sundays immediately before Bank Holiday Mondays the same as permitted hours on Fridays and Saturdays.